robincornett/display-featured-image-genesis/readme.txt

 4. Quickly see the featured image assigned to each post or term.

 == Upgrade Notice ==
+3.0.1: fixed default image not being included in image selection

 3.0.0: potential breaking changes. new minimum WP version supported is 4.4!
-Also, widgets have been updated, shortcodes introduced, and new  and post meta for more image control.
+Also, widgets have been updated, shortcodes introduced, and new settings/post meta for more image control.

 == Changelog ==

+= 3.0.1 =
+* fixed: check for default featured image

 = 3.0.0 =
 * added: preferred image size (set to backstretch or large for the entire site)